 Best Community Gardens in Denver

 Denver is known as a community filled with active people who love to stay in touch with nature and explore the great outdoors.
 As part of this continuing effort, the Denver metro area has seen the number of community gardens grow, no pun intended.
-The point of a community garden is to provide urban residents a way to grow their own nutritious food and provide for their families.
+The point of a community garden is to provide urban residents with a way to grow their own nutritious food and provide for their families.
 Many community gardens also focus on giving some of their extra resources to help feed the hungry.
 If you are interested in a community garden in Denver, no need to worry, there’s no shortage.
 These are some of the best ones that we found in the immediate local Denver area.

 Baker Community Garden